 Understanding Beaver Wildlife

 Beavers are very interesting animals, understanding beaver behavior is helpful tool when it comes to controlling them and the damage they can do.
-We've got some helpful information for you on beaver dams (benefits and hazards), lodges, habitats, family life, humane methods of control, and how their presence is felt in the state of Oklahoma.
+We've got some helpful information for you on beaver dams (benefits and hazards), lodges, habitats, family life, and humane methods of beaver control.

 Beavers And Beaver Dams - Benefits And Hazards